 |SSL VPN network address

 SSL VPN users, when they connect, get an IP address on a virtual interface, within the Smoothwall.
 The IP range must not be one not used for any physical network.
 If the default subnet, 10.110.0/24, is taken by any existing network, configure this setting to use range not taken on the network.

 |Virtual network inside the Smoothwall Filter and Firewall.

-|Force clients to use SSL VPN as gateway||Forces the client to send all its traffic through the SSL VPN connection.
-The Smoothwall can force all connected clients to route through it.
-This is generally better because it enforces the policy on the server end.
+|Forces the device to send all its traffic through the SSL VPN connection.
+The Smoothwall Filter and Firewall can force all connected devices to route through it.
+It enforces the policy on the server end.

-|The host names, or IP address that clients connect to.
+|The host names, or IP address that devices connect to.
 Leaving this blank creates an archive containing all IP addresses of the external connections that are active at the time the archive is generated.

 |Enable TLS authentication

 Applies Transport Layer Security (TLS) authentication.
 TLS authentication can mitigate in a denial of service condition.